-The COM'ON Thessaloniki project involves 'expert facilitators' who mentor youth in developing ideas, transforming them into funding proposals, and communicating and promoting them through channels like social media.
-Proposals are then showcased on an open digital platform where youth organizations, youth groups and initiatives can present their proposals for the city and seek support and funding in return.
-Young people (18-30 years old) can also participate in the implementation phase of the selected initiatives, or vote online for the project that he/she prefers.
+The PBY Thessaloniki project involves "expert facilitators" who mentor youth in developing ideas, transforming them into funding proposals, and communicating and promoting them through channels such as social media.
+Proposals are then showcased on an open digital platform where youth organisations, youth groups and initiatives can present their proposals for the city and seek support and funding in return.
+Young people (15 to 30 years old) can also participate in the implementation phase of the selected initiatives, or vote online for the project that he/she prefers.